unsaved/jcreole/README.txt

 JCreole is a program that...

     you can use interactively to convert .creole files to .html files

+    you can use to present .creole files from your JEE application server

     and a library that Java developers can use in any program (standalone, client/server, web app,...) to dynamically generate high quality HTML from